joernio/website/docs.joern.io/content/common-issues.md

 Ocular.

 ### Automatic language detection failed
-You can specify the lanugage to use by running
+You can specify the language to use by running
 ```shell
 joern-scan --language <language> # and other opts
 ```